-I just read an article about the increase in strokes for young people and this was not a big surprise to me as I get calls every day from people that have health issues, and it does seem like many health issues like strokes are occurring in younger and younger people.
+I just read an article about the increase in strokes for young people, and this was not a big surprise to me, as I get calls every day from people that have health issues.
+It does seem like many health issues like strokes are occurring in younger and younger people.

 If you’ve had a stroke or a TIA (mini-stroke) and need life insurance, below is some information that will help you to better understand the issues for life insurance underwriting purposes and how to get the absolute best offer on life insurance if you’ve had a stroke or mini-stroke.

-According to the World Health Organization, stroke is the 2nd leading cause of death in the world.
+According to the World Health Organization, strokes are the second leading cause of death in the world.

 There are also a high percentage of people that have had a stroke or mini stroke that will die prematurely from other vascular and even non-vascular issues.